-Kenya lies on Africa’s east coast.
-Uganda borders it to the west, Tanzania to the south, South Sudan and Ethiopia to the north, Somalia to the northeast, and the Indian Ocean to the southeast.
-It’s a land of astonishing diversity with extraordinary tourist attractions excellent for wilderness adventure vacations.
-Nairobi, the capital, is a bustling city where colonial buildings rub shoulders with modern skyscrapers, while steamy, coastal Mombasa retains its solid Arabic influence and history as it continues to be Kenya’s largest and busiest port.
+Kenya is a land of astonishing diversity and extraordinary tourist attractions, perfect for wilderness adventure vacations.
+Nairobi, the capital, is a bustling city where colonial buildings rub shoulders with modern skyscrapers, while steamy, coastal Mombasa retains its solid Arabic influence and history as Kenya's largest and busiest port.
+Kenya lies on Africa's east coast, bordered by Uganda to the west, Tanzania to the south, South Sudan and Ethiopia to the north, Somalia to the northeast, and the Indian Ocean to the southeast.

 - Explore the Great Rift Valley dotted with a string of lakes including Nakuru and Naivasha; fertile highlands with towering peaks such as Mt.
 Kenya; and a coastline and islands with long pristine sandy beaches and marine parks full of coral reefs and colorful fish.
 Its two major cities couldn’t be more different.